LifeSpire of Virginia Issues Post-Vaccine Guidance

-The extended LifeSpire family is longing for reconnection, socialization, a new normal and will get there through small steps while being safe and smart in decisions and behaviors.
+The extended LifeSpire of Virginia family is longing for reconnection, socialization, a new normal and will get there through small steps while being safe and smart in decisions and behaviors.
 Residents, families and team members have shown an enormous amount of strength, resiliency, dedication, patience and compassion over the last year and for that, the community teams are very grateful.

 Like at the beginning of the pandemic and throughout, community teams are consulting with partners—local health departments, advocacy groups, providers of senior care—and regulatory agencies such as the Virginia Department of Health (VDH), Centers for Disease Control and Prevention (CDC), Centers for Medicare and Medicaid Services (CMS) and Department of Social Services (DSS) to understand how to best move forward with services following COVID-19 vaccination.

 Vaccination rates amongst independent living residents are at 94% or above in each community, while the rates amongst licensed areas are at 85% or higher.
 Residents in licensed areas may have had to defer their vaccination due to exposure and/or test results which leads to a slightly lower rate.
 The vaccines have been shown to decrease the incidence of symptomatic disease, however, it is less clear regarding the effect on transmission and infections without signs/symptoms.
-Because of this, LifeSpire communities may not see an immediate return to normal to the extent, or as quickly.
+Because of this, LifeSpire of Virginia communities may not see an immediate return to normal to the extent, or as quickly.
 The clinical teams still need to understand how the vaccine works over time and how it prevents the virus from spreading if a vaccinated individual were to get infected.

 The CDC and VDH continue to recommend that even after vaccination, the same infection control practices that have been in place throughout the pandemic remain.
 Per communication from VDH regarding updates for Virginia long-term care communities dated February 8, the CDC “is working better to understand the effect of vaccines on preventing infection and transmission before modifying recommendations for IPC [infection prevention and control], testing, or quarantine of residents or staff.
 In addition, the Centers for Medicare and Medicaid Services (CMS) is currently reviewing visitation guidance to determine any changes to visitation once residents and family members are fully vaccinated”.
 At this time, VDH advises long-term care facilities are required to continue to follow all existing recommendations regarding visitation, testing, use of personal protective equipment and quarantine.